Ip Man: Death and legacy

 Ip wrote a history of Wing Chun.
 Many artifacts of his life are on display in the Ip Man Museum on the Foshan Ancestral Temple grounds.
 Ip Man is portrayed in many films based on his life.

-Martial arts lineage
+Martial arts

 The Wing Chun lineage according to Ip Man.

 Media portrayals

 In the 1976 film, Bruce Lee: The Man, The Myth, Ip Man's eldest son, Ip Chun, portrayed his father in a minor role as Bruce Lee's Wing Chun Sifu.